tiny-pilot/tinypilot/docs/user-configurable-settings.md

 - `tinypilot_external_port`
 - `tinypilot_external_tls_port` (Pro only)
 - `tinypilot_manage_tls_keys` (Pro only)
+  - Whether TinyPilot manages TLS keys.
+Users can override this setting if they want to [provide their own TLS keys](https://tinypilotkvm.com/faq/own-tls-key).
 - `ustreamer_desired_fps`
+  - Desired frames per second.
+Defaults to 30 when not set.
 - `ustreamer_edid`
+  - EDID for TC358743 chip.
 - `ustreamer_h264_bitrate`
+  - Set the bitrate in Kb/s for the H264 stream (e.g., 2000).
+The range of allowed values is [25, 20000].
+Defaults to 5000 when not set.
 - `ustreamer_quality`
+  - Quality of the JPEG encoding from 1 to 100 (best).
+Defaults to 80 when not set.

 ## Deprecated Settings (Legacy)